Data channel protocol

-Every non-audio signal — transcripts, overrides, user-typed messages — travels as JSON-encoded bytes on LiveKit’s reliable data channel. @spekoai/client handles encoding and decoding internally; this page documents the wire format so server / agent implementations can interoperate.
+Every non-audio signal — transcripts, overrides, user-typed messages — travels as JSON-encoded bytes on the reliable media data channel. @spekoai/client handles encoding and decoding internally; this page documents the wire format so server / agent implementations can interoperate.

 Encoding